 Free legal assistance: the liable party pays the costs

-1. How do I prove that my brain injury is due to the accident?
+1. How do I prove that my brain injury was caused by the accident?

-2. How is the amount of the compensation determined?
+2. How is the amount of compensation determined?

-3. Does an ACI case take longer than other personal injury cases?
+3. Does an ABI case take longer than other personal injury cases?

 Yes, often it does.
-Because the consequences are lengthy and significant, careful investigation is needed into future damage.
+Because the consequences are long-lasting and far-reaching, careful investigation into future losses is required.

-4. Do I also get compensation for care by family members?
+4. Do I also get compensation for informal care provided by family?

-Yes, care can also be part of the compensation.
+Yes, informal care can also be part of the compensation.

-5. Does a personal injury lawyer cost me money?
+5. Will a personal injury lawyer cost me money?

 No, the costs are recovered from the liable party.
-For you, our help is free.
+Our assistance is free of charge for you.